Latest Articles

 Types of Greenhouse

-There are many different sizes and shapes of greenhouse available at prices to match all budgets, from polythene polytunnels to cinder block and timber constructions.
+There are many different sizes and shapes of greenhouses available at prices to match all budgets, from polythene polytunnels to cinder block and timber constructions.
 The main choice is between a lean-to greenhouse or an apex greenhouse.

 A lean-to greenhouse, as its name suggests, is built leaning against another structure - usually your house.
 This is excellent if you have limited space, but it also cuts down the amount of light entering the greenhouse and the space available for growing.
 An apex greenhouse is freestanding and has an apex roof whch lets in light from both sides and permits growing on both sides.
 One advantage of a lean-to greenhouse is that the house on which it is built acts a heat sink preventing large temperature fluctuations between day and night, but if your property does not have a wall in a suitable orientation, there is nowhere suitable to build a lean-to greenhouse.